rrooggiieerr/homeassistant-benqprojector/README.md

 The integration supports actions so commands can be send which are (not yet) implemented.

-`benqprojector.send` This action allows you to send commands with or withouth action to your BenQ Projector.
+`benqprojector.send` This action allows you to send commands with or without action to your BenQ Projector.
 To get the current state of a setting use `?` as the action.

 ```